 Our teas are sugar-free, gluten-free, dairy-free, nut-free, vegan, and in virtually all cases, contain zero calories (as long as you don't add milk and sugar).
 They're created in a facility devoid of nuts and gluten-containing ingredients.

 The only exceptions are teas which contain sprinkles, mini marshmallows, white chocolate chips (contain dairy and soy), or chocolate chips, as well as latte teas.
 These ingredients and lattes do contain sugar.
-Additionally, sprinkles may contain non-vegan ingredients (including egg-derived ingredients) and soy lecithin; marshmallows contain gelatin; and chocolate chips are dairy-free, but do contain soy lecithin.
+Additionally, sprinkles may contain non-vegan ingredients (including egg-derived ingredients and carmine) and soy lecithin; marshmallows contain gelatin; and chocolate chips are dairy-free, but do contain soy lecithin.

 Our teas are quite good for you too!
 See our health benefits page for details.